berops/claudie/docs/input-manifest/api-reference.md

 ## SecretRef

-  SecretReference represents a Secret Reference.
+  SecretReference represents a Kubernetes Secret Reference.
 It has enough information to retrieve secret in any namespace.

 - `name`